Guldariya-Kurbonova/DATA-MODELING/Database Design/Normalization_01.md

 ## Second Normal Form (2NF)

-**From the video:**
 - Second normal form removes what we call functional dependencies, which are groups of columns that depend on each other rather than on the key of the table.
 - One way to look at this is themes or sub-themes of the data.
 - Example: tracks, track title, artist, and artist country group together separate from the album itself.
 - Many albums contain multiple artists.
 So we add a primary key to the album and track tables, and we move the album artist over to the track table.

 **Why this matters:**
-If you don’t fix partial dependencies, you duplicate artist info across many rows.
+If you don’t fix partial dependencies, we duplicate artist info across many rows.
 Updating or correcting it later becomes inconsistent and error-prone.

 ---

 ## Third Normal Form (3NF)

-**From the video:**
 - To move to third normal form we have to move transient dependencies, which are more subtle.
 - A transient dependency is where a field depends more on another column for its meaning than the table key.
 - Example: artist country does not depend on the track; it depends on the artist itself.